Best Tours in Tunisia: Desert, Cultural & Day Trips (2026)

 How to choose a tour

 The most important details are route, duration, pickup point, and how much time is spent at each stop.
 A good tour should feel balanced rather than overpacked.
 A shorter list of well-paced stops is usually better than a longer itinerary built around constant moving.
+For the Carthage circuit specifically, check that enough time is allocated — rushing through the main sites in 90 minutes leaves far less than a proper 2.5–3 hour exploration.

 Frequently Asked Questions